sovpro/delimited-stream/README.md

 A Node.js Transform stream emitting buffered data at each delimiter instance.

-Buffered data, delimiter excluded, is emitted each time the delimiter is encountered.
+By default buffered data is emitted without the delimiter each time the delimiter is encountered.
+Optionally, the delimiter can be included by passing a value that evaluates to true as the second parameter to the constructor.

 ## Constructor